-- Input parameters are read only. - Out, In_Out and Unspecified are read and edit. - Control modules on the same level can connect only In to Out. - A sub control module inside could only connect its In parameters to In parameters in the surrounding control module and so on. - In_out must be connected to a variable (on any level) - Several In could be connected to one Out (if not a structured type containing a reverse attribute)
+- Input parameters are read only. - Out, In_Out and Unspecified are read and edit. - Control modules on the same level can connect only In to Out. - A sub control module inside could only connect its In parameters to In parameters in the surrounding control module and so on. - In_out must be connected to a variable (on any level).
+This is not the case if the control module is used in FD code block in a diagram.